townba/glkterm/readme.txt

     ### should add NO_TIMEGM_AVAIL

 1.0.4:
+    Fixed a bug in the "overwrite file?" prompt.
+(Introduced this in 1.0.3, widechar only.)
+    Fixed a bug where the return key wasn't accepted in key input.
+    (Again, widechar only.)
     Updated the Blorb-resource functions to understand FORM chunks (Glk 0.7.4 amendment).
     Added stub for autosave/autorestore hooks.
 (This library does not